Väring - Viking watch

 Delivered in handcrafted presentation box in Walnut, made by Kanevad wood artists in Linköping andengraved with viking knot patterns.

-The model is strictly limited to 12 pieces and the production quality prototype No.0 will be introduced during Baselworld 2018.
-Pre-orders can be placed through email or contact alternatives below.
+The model is strictly limited to 12 pieces and the photos show the production quality prototype No.0 that is introduced during Baselworld 2018.
+Väring No.2 through No.12 are available for pre-order, which can be placed through email or contact alternatives below.

 We provide a minimum of two dial alternatives for selection and approval on watches produced on order.